madomah2035/alx-system_engineering-devops/README.md

-# alx-system_engineering-devops
-shell basics
-The beginning of my shell journey
+The start of my journey to Shell